 You can also watch the film here.

-One thought on “Social Networking Paradigms Examined: Us Now”
+One response to “Social Networking Paradigms Examined: Us Now”